amirmohan/amirmohan.github.io/_pages/about.md

 I am an Assistant Professor in the School of Electrical and Computer Engineering at the Georgia Institute of Technology.
 I am also a program faculty of [Machine Learning](https://ml.gatech.edu/phd), [Bioinformatics](https://bioinformatics.gatech.edu), and [Bioengineering](https://bioengineering.gatech.edu) PhD programs.
 I have affiliations with the Institute for Data Engineering and Science (IDEAS).
 Before joining Georgia Tech, I was a postdoc at [Stanford](https://www.stanford.edu) and [UC Berkeley](https://www.berkeley.edu) and I did my PhD at [Rice University](https://www.rice.edu/).

 I am interested in <b>Machine Learning</b>, <b>Deep Learning</b>, and <b>Computational Biology</b>.
-My research goal is to advance how Machines can Learn, Predict, and Adapt <b>at scale</b> to solve emerging problems in Sciences from biology to chemistry and physics.
+My research goal is to advance how Machines can Learn, Predict, and Adapt <b>at scale</b> to solve problems in and inspired by emerging Technologies and Sciences (from biology to chemistry and physics).
 Current research focus are:
 <ul class="skill-list">
     <li><b>ML/AI for Science</b>: generative modeling for protein design</li>
     <li><b>Core ML/AI</b>: interpretability and robustness in combinatorial spaces</li>